Hawking Radiation and Analogue Experiments: A Bayesian Analysis

 \section{Confirmation, Analogy and Experiment}

 The literature on analogical reasoning in science is fairly extensive, with particularly noteworthy contributions by Keynes \citeyear{keynes:1921}, Hesse \citeyear{hesse:1963,hesse:1964,hesse:1974}, \citeN{bailer:2009} and Bartha \citeyear{bartha:2010,bartha:2013}.\footnote{See also \citeN{norton2011analogy} for an importantly different take on analogical arguments.
 Norton's analysis focuses on analogical arguments that proceed via subsumption of the target system into a larger class of entities, including the source system.
-There are some parallels between the structure of such inferences and our claim that (defended below) that analogue experiments can be confirmatory given they are externally validated by universality arguments.} Typically analogical arguments have the form of abstract speculative inferences regarding possible features of one system (`the target') based on known features of another system (`the source').
+There are broad parallels between the structure of such inferences and our analysis.} Typically analogical arguments have the form of abstract speculative inferences regarding possible features of one system (`the target') based on known features of another system (`the source').
 Classic examples are Reid's argument for the existence of life on other planets based upon life on earth \shortcite{reid:1850} or Hume's argument for animal consciousness based upon human consciousness \shortcite{hume:1738}.